 Binding keys with a mode hook

-This template will remap all keys that point to a specific function; say you want to rebind
+This template will remap all keys that point to a specific command.
+Say you want to rebind

 kill-line is actually bound to.
 Use this template to replace existing commands with those of your own, without worrying about explicitly rebinding each key.